thaispsc/test-blog/README.md

 **Test for the Front-end job position.**

-**Goal:** develop a front-end to a RESTful API.
+**Goal:** Develop a front-end to a RESTful API.
 The interface should display posts from a blog and, when clicking on a post, the associated comments.

 <br />